NavyaG-lab/Tech-writer/etl_users/manual_dataset_series.md

 ```

 You'll see that the Parquet schema looses some type information, for instance, UUIDs are stored as strings.
-This is why we define our own logical type schema.
+This is the reason we define our own logical type schema.

-### The logical type schema
+#### Defining the logical type schema

 The logical type schema describes the schema of the dataset using our own internal schema language instead of that of Parquet.
 They differ a little bit, hence we don't have a tool to generate them automatically.
-That said, we do validate that the Parquet and logical type schemas match up before committing the dataset to the series.
+Having said that, we do validate that the Parquet and logical type schemas match up before committing the dataset to the series.

 [Here is a full example of the logical type schema](manual_series_schema.json) for the dataframe above.